scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 # IANA Considerations

-Currently, this document has no request for action to IANA.
+This document has no IANA actions.

-However, when full specification of SCION is available, requests for IANA actions are expected regarding the registration of optional packet header fields as well as the coordination of SCION ISD and AS number assignments.
+The ISD and SCION AS number are SCION-specific numbers.
+They are currently allocated by Anapaya Systems, a provider of SCION-based networking software and solutions (see Anapaya ISD AS assignments https://docs.anapaya.net/en/latest/resources/isd-as-assignments/).
+This task is currently being transitioned from Anapaya to the SCION Association.

 # Security Considerations

-SCION has been designed from the outset to offer security by default, and thus there are manifold security considerations.
-As a matter of fact, SCION's protocol design has been formally verified and the open source router implementation is undergoing formal verification (see also {{KLENZE2021}}).
-Describing all security considerations here, therefore, would go beyond the scope of this document.
-A separate document including all security implications and considerations will follow later.
+The goal of SCION is to provide a secure inter-domain network architecture by default.
+This document provides an overview of core components, but the security implications and considerations are discussed in the Internet Drafts relating to each specific component (see {{I-D.dekater-scion-pki}}, {{I-D.dekater-scion-controlplane}}, and {{I-D.dekater-scion-dataplane}}).

 --- back

 # Acknowledgments
 {:numbered="false"}

-Many thanks go to Cyrill Krähenbühl and Juan A. Garcia-Pardo for reviewing this document.
+Many thanks go to Cyrill Krähenbühl, Juan A. Garcia-Pardo, and Kevin Meynell for reviewing this document.
 We are also indebted to Laurent Chuat, Markus Legner, David Basin, David Hausheer, Samuel Hitz, and Peter Müller, for writing the book "The Complete Guide to SCION" (see {{CHUAT22}}), which provides the background information needed to write this informational draft.